 There are no fees for children to attend Head Start.
 All events and activities are provided free of charge to the children and families in the program.
 Program policy states no staff member, volunteer or parent, can request money or donations from other staff members, volunteers, or parents.
 In an effort to avoid duplication of requests, any parent interested in asking for any type of donation from the community must discuss it with a staff member, who must obtain approval from the Director prior to making any official requests.

 All personal items and clothing such as sweaters, jackets, backpacks, etc. should be marked with your child’s name.
-Head Start staff is not responsible for any items that are lost or broken.
-When choosing clothes for your child to wear to Head Start, please consider the following:
+Head Start/Early Head Start staff are not responsible for any items that are lost or broken.
+When choosing clothes for your child to wear, please consider the following: